mikeester/merchant-docs/README.md

 # Bitinvestor Merchant Checkout Documentation

 This documentation is for merchants who want to integrate Bitinvestor Checkout into their website.
-Bitinvestor Checkout is a widget that allows your customers to deposit crypto on your website, paid for by the user in fiat.
+Bitinvestor Checkout is a widget that allows your customers to deposit cryptocurrency on your website, paid for by the customer in fiat.
 The widget is embedded in an iFrame and is fully customizable.
 The widget is designed to be simple to use and easy to integrate into your website.

 - [Bitinvestor Merchant Checkout Documentation](#bitinvestor-merchant-checkout-documentation)